 - Headings and subheadings

-Headings and subheading are used to break up content into smaller chunks.
+Headings and subheadings, use to break up content into smaller chunks.
 They also help give the readers who prefer scanning over reading an insight into the content of the article, and they are a great place to include keywords.

 Walls of text are to be avoided at all costs.
 There’s nothing that will turn the readers off your content as a big chunk of text with no paragraphs.
 While the length and the number of paragraphs can vary, they shouldn’t be longer than three or four sentences, and you can put more than one paragraphs under a subheading.